svind1er/BankApp-ScheduleOne/README.md

 ---

 # 🛠️ Changelogs
+## version 2.0.3
+- Fixed an issue where max withdrawal would not work.
 ## version 2.0.2
-- Fixed issue where you couldnt withdraw anything on max weekly limit.
+- Fixed an issue where you couldnt withdraw anything on max weekly limit.
 - Added a feature that disables deposit/withdraw button on insufficient funds or 0.
 ## version 2.0.1
-- Fixed issue with limit being ignored when enabled under certain conditions.
+- Fixed an issue with limit being ignored when enabled under certain conditions.
 ## version 2.0.0
 - Overhauled UI.
-- Added config for Weekly Deposit Limit reset.
+- Added a config for Weekly Deposit Limit reset.
 (UserData/BankApp/BankApp.cfg)

 ## Mod Pages